AdaCore/spark2014/docs/ug/usage_scenarios.rst

 If elementary functions are used, subject to reviews for ensuring portability,
 |GNATprove|'s proof results may depend on the fact that elementary functions
-can be modelled as mathematical functions of their inputs that always return the same result when taking the same values in arguments.
+can be modeled as mathematical functions of their inputs that always return the same result when taking the same values in arguments.
 GNAT compiler was modified to ensure this property (see http://www.spark-2014.org/entries/detail/how-our-compiler-learnt-from-our-analyzers),